-been to ensure effective application of EU rules through uniformity where the EU has exercised its shared powers conferred upon it, or where it possesses an a priori exclusive power.31 Indeed, the duty of cooperation and the principle of pre-emption are connected: pre-emption ensures application of EU rules through uniformity, whereas the duty of cooperation seeks to facilitate effectively attaining EU tasks and coherent EU international action.
+Indeed, the rationale for pre-empting Member State action seems to remain valid in the context of a withdrawing State.
+In Opinion 1/03 the Court of Justice held that "... it is essential to ensure a uniform and consistent application of the Community rules and the proper functioning of the system which they establish in order to preserve the full effectiveness of Community law".31 The purpose of excluding Member States from acting solely has thus been to ensure effective application of EU rules through uniformity where the EU has exercised its shared powers conferred upon it, or where it possesses an a priori exclusive power.32 Indeed, the duty of cooperation and the principle of pre-emption are connected: pre-emption ensures application of EU rules through uniformity, whereas the duty of cooperation seeks to facilitate effectively attaining EU tasks and coherent EU international action.
 Phrased otherwise: when EU competences could be affected, the Member States are excluded from acting at all.
-Yet, when the EU treaty objectives are at stake and there is some room for manoeuver, this triggers an obligation of the Member States and the Union institutions to cooperate loyally.32
+Yet, when the EU Treaty objectives are at stake and there is some room for manoeuvre, this triggers an obligation of the Member States and the Union institutions to cooperate loyally.33

-Translated to the obligations of the UK in the period between the notification and exit day, one could argue that there would be some room for the EU and the UK to jointly seek for possibilities to allow the UK to explore options for future trade deals with third countries as long as EU competences would not be affected.
+Translated to the obligations of the UK in the period between the notification and exit day, one could argue that there would be some room for the EU and the UK to jointly seek possibilities to allow the UK to explore options for future trade deals with third countries as long as EU competences would not be affected.
 At the same time, it is clear, that, firstly, the division of competences, and secondly, the duty of sincere cooperation would entail that any unilateral uncoordinated actions on the side of the UK run the risk of being in violation of EU law.
+At least, one could argue, the principle of sincere cooperation entails a "principle of unity of representation",34 leading to a need for the UK and the EU to cooperate whenever third States are approached to discuss the future relationship.

-Apart from the division of competences, the United Kingdom will remain bound by the principle of 'primacy'.
-This doctrine is well developed and established in the Court's case law33 and was confirmed quite expressly in the Brexit-context by the UK's Supreme Court in the Miller case.34 The latter held that "Following the coming into force of the 1972 Act [European Communities Act] the normal rule is that the domestic legislation must be consistent with EU law.
-In such cases, EU law has primacy as a matter of domestic law [...]".35 This primacy has traditionally not been different for
+In addition to all of the above, the United Kingdom will remain bound by the principle of "primacy".
+This doctrine is well developed and established in the Court's case law35 and was confirmed quite expressly in the Brexit-context by the UK's Supreme Court in the Miller case.36 The latter held that: "Following the coming into force of the 1972 Act [European Communities